Privacy policy

 Call Recording: The Practice records all telephone calls.
 This is done so that we have a record of conversations we have with you, staff and healthcare workers are protected from potential abuse.
 If you would like a copy of call recording which are you are the data subject for you are entitled to ask for a copy of this.

 COVID-19: The Health and Social system is facing pressure due to the COVID-19 outbreak.
 Health and care information is essential to deliver care to individuals and to support local health and social care services.
-In the current emergency it has become more important to share health and care information across relevant organisations.
+In the current emergency it has become more important to share health and care information across relevant organisations, including with LLR patient care Locally to manage the triage hub forest house surgery and DHU healthcare CIC to deliver IV service.

 Existing law which allows confidential patient information to be used and shared appropriately and lawfully in a public health emergency is being used during this outbreak.
 Using this law, the Secretary of State has required NHS Digital; NHS England and Improvement; Arm’s Length Bodies (such as Public Health England); local authorities; health organisations and GPs to share confidential patient information to respond to the COVID-19 outbreak.
 Any information used or shared during the COVID-19 outbreak will be limited to the period of the outbreak unless there is another legal basis to use the data.
 Further information is available on gov.uk and some FAQs on this law are also available on the NHSX website.